 While in Demo Mode the end user may import designs or create new designs, however, they will not be able to save any designs created or changes made to imported designs.
 Demo Mode is a quick way to import designs and ensure that they are compatible with the software prior to establishing a connection with the laser.
-In order to avoid booting up in Demo Mode the end user will need to ensure that the Fiber Marking machine is connected to the laptop that has the Marker software installed onto it.
+In order to avoid booting up in Demo Mode the end user will need to ensure that the Fiber Marking machine is connected to the PC that has the Marker software installed onto it.
+On the interior of the machine a Type A to Type B USB cord will be present from the controller to the PC.
 With the USB cord connected from computer to fiber system the laser will then need to be powered on.
 Once powered on the Marker software can now be opened and it will boot into the standard operating mode.

-If the USB cord is connected and laser powered on and the Marker software is still showing Demo Mode then the right side of the machine will need to be removed with the system powered down so that the Type B USB cord connected to the control card can be reseated.
+If the USB cord is connected and laser powered on the Marker software is still showing Demo Mode then the machine can be turned off and USB cord reseated at the control card.
 Once reseated attempt to establish a connection with the laser unit again.

-If issue persists contact tech support.
+If Demo mode is still present contact tech support.